OpenEvalProject/evals/manuscripts/elife-08935/v2/manuscript.md

 ## Abstract

-10.7554/eLife.08935.001 Although damage to the primary visual cortex (V1) causes hemianopia, many patients retain some residual vision; known as blindsight.
+Although damage to the primary visual cortex (V1) causes hemianopia, many patients retain some residual vision; known as blindsight.
 We show that blindsight may be facilitated by an intact white-matter pathway between the lateral geniculate nucleus and motion area hMT+.
 Visual psychophysics, diffusion-weighted magnetic resonance imaging and fibre tractography were applied in 17 patients with V1 damage acquired during adulthood and 9 age-matched controls.
 Individuals with V1 damage were subdivided into blindsight positive (preserved residual vision) and negative (no residual vision) according to psychophysical performance.
 All blindsight positive individuals showed intact geniculo-hMT+ pathways, while this pathway was significantly impaired or not measurable in blindsight negative individuals.
 Two white matter pathways previously implicated in blindsight: (i) superior colliculus to hMT+ and (ii) between hMT+ in each hemisphere were not consistently present in blindsight positive cases.
 Understanding the visual pathways crucial for residual vision may direct future rehabilitation strategies for hemianopia patients.
-DOI: http://dx.doi.org/10.7554/eLife.08935.001

 ## Introduction